 Long pointed out by realists, one of the problems of liberal idealism is that achieving the shared normative ground necessary for peaceful coexistence and reform is easier said than done.
-In his ISA presidential speech, Paul (2017, 5) mentioned some of the practical problems that liberal approaches left unattended on the way to a civilized world community: ‘[…] how can liberal states encourage-non liberal states to adopt liberal ideas without violence?
+In his International Studies Association (ISA) presidential speech, Paul (2017, 5) mentioned some of the practical problems that liberal approaches left unattended on the way to a civilized world community: “[H]ow can liberal states encourage-non liberal states to adopt liberal ideas without violence?
 Conversely, how can liberal states learn to live with non-liberal states while accepting they will remain illiberal?
-If integration efforts do not succeed, how can liberal states co-exist with non-liberal states?
-These comments point to blind sides in progressive visions of internationalist reformism regarding how to treat those that refuse to learn the right values (or learn slowly)—reminiscing the polemic statement by Rousseau that some may need to be forced to be free—and well as the challenges found when operating in complex environments populated by “[…] instrumental actors relentlessly pursuing their interests, armed with a variety of sources of power” (Price 2008, 203), that may not be persuaded and that could fight back.
-A brief and sweeping discussion of how the relationship between social movements and conflict is treated in the revolution and political violence literature allows shedding some light on these blind sides.
+If integration efforts do not succeed, how can liberal states co-exist with non-liberal states?”
+These comments point to blind sides in progressive visions of internationalist reformism regarding how to treat those who refuse to learn the right values (or learn slowly)—reminiscent of the polemic statement by Rousseau that some may need to be forced to be free—as well as the challenges found when operating in complex environments populated by “instrumental actors relentlessly pursuing their interests, armed with a variety of sources of power” (Price 2008, 203), who may not be persuaded and could fight back.
+A brief and sweeping discussion of how the relationship between social movements and conflict is treated in the revolution and political violence literature sheds some light on these blind sides.

-First and foremost, in this literature there is a conspicuous recognition that social movements are integral components of revolutions, that is, rapid processes of political change, and that they can make a direct, even if reactive, contribution to the emergence of violence.
-Quoting Trotsky, Jeff Goodwin (2001, 9) mentions as one of the most defining features of a revolution “the direct interference of the masses,” leading him to a definition as “irregular, extra-constitutional, and sometimes violent changes in political regime and control of state power brought about by popular movements.”
+First and foremost, in this literature there is a conspicuous recognition that social movements are integral components of revolutions—that is, rapid processes of political change—and that they can make a direct, even if reactive, contribution to the emergence of violence.
+Quoting Trotsky, Goodwin (2001, 9) mentions as one of the most defining features of a revolution “the direct interference of the masses,” leading him to a definition of “irregular, extra-constitutional, and sometimes violent changes in political regime and control of state power brought about by popular movements.”
 While there is a recognition that some social movements are revolutionary in terms of the magnitude of their goals and the means through which they seek to achieve them (Defronzo 2015, 10), over time the revolution literature came to accept that agent-centric explanations, focused on the goals and ideologies of the actors, as well as purely structural ones, elaborating the conditions of emergence of revolutionary moments, were incomplete without a problematization of “the complex unintended intermeshing of the various motivated actions of the differentially situated groups which take part” and “the interrelations of societies within dynamic international fields” (Skocpol 2005, 112).

-Thus, revolutions are puzzling because they show dynamic “movement-like” qualities: some do not happen where they are expected, others succeed when they are not.
-Moreover, the trajectory of revolutionary processes is hard to predict from initial conditions, evolving as dynamic and open processes where localized events may acquire regime-altering dimensions—as with the mobilizations leading to German unification or more recently, the Arab Spring protests.
-Many eventual revolutionary coalitions, which include diverse elite and civil society actors, may start with limited demands and ambitions, but adopt radical positions later on—it is worth remembering that the coalition that overthrew the Iranian Shah included business elites, Communist workers, anti-imperialists students, and moderate intellectuals, with Khomeini initially stating that clerics should not occupy office (Goldstone 2009).
+Thus, revolutions are puzzling because they show dynamic “movement-like” qualities; some do not happen where they are expected, and others succeed where they are not.
+Moreover, the trajectory of revolutionary processes is hard to predict from initial conditions, evolving as dynamic and open processes in which localized events may acquire regime-altering dimensions—as with the mobilizations leading to German unification or more recently, the Arab Spring protests in the early 2010s.
+Many eventual revolutionary coalitions, which include diverse elite and civil society actors, may start with limited demands and ambitions but adopt radical positions later on; it is worth remembering that the coalition that overthrew the Iranian shah in the 1970s included business elites, Communist workers, anti-imperialist students, and moderate intellectuals, with Ayatollah Khomeini initially stating that clerics should not occupy office (Goldstone 2009).